Astra (American spaceflight company): History

 From 2018 to 2020, Astra was a contender in the DARPA Launch Challenge; first, as one of three teams, although at this point Astra kept its involvement secret and was only referred to as "stealth startup" by the Challenge organizers.
 Then as the other two teams dropped out, Astra remained as the only team in the competition.
 The competition involved launching two small satellite payloads into orbit from two different launch sites in the U.S. with approximately two weeks between launches.
 Astra attempted to perform a launch for the Challenge in late February – early March 2020 from PSCA, but had to scrub the launch attempts (due to faulty sensor data) and in the end, did not launch a rocket for the Challenge.
 With the competition's only remaining team (Astra) being unable to launch a rocket within the set time frame, DARPA announced the DARPA Launch Challenge closed on 2 March 2020 with no winner.
 The prize of US$12 million went unclaimed.

-On 23 March 2020, Astra's Rocket 3.0 ("1 of 3"), the vehicle that was initially intended to launch as Astra's first rocket for the DARPA Launch Challenge, but which failed to launch within the challenge's launch window and was subsequentially reused for the next launch without DARPA involvement, suffered a fire on the launch pad (PSCA, Pad 3B) prior to launch, destroying the rocket.
+On 23 March 2020, Astra's Rocket 3.0 ("1 of 3"), the vehicle that was initially intended to launch as Astra's first rocket for the DARPA Launch Challenge, but which failed to launch within the challenge's launch window and was subsequently reused for the next launch without DARPA involvement, suffered a fire on the launch pad (PSCA, Pad 3B) prior to launch, destroying the rocket.
 In September 2020, Astra attempted another orbital rocket launch, this time with their Rocket 3.1.
 The rocket cleared the launchpad and began to ascend before a failure caused all the engines to shut down.
 The vehicle began to quickly fall back down to Earth, exploding on impact.
 Next month, Astra was selected by the U.S. Air Force's AFWERX program to pursue the development of their Rocket 5.0, although it was not clear if the selection was tied to a specific monetary award.
 In the last month of 2020, Astra's Rocket 3.2 nearly (but did not) reached orbit after a launch from Kodiak Island, Alaska.

 On 2 February 2021, Astra announced they planned to go public through a reverse merger with special-purpose acquisition company Holicity in a deal that valued the rocket company at a $2.1 billion enterprise value.
 Later in February, Astra announced the appointment of former Apple engineering leader Benjamin Lyon as its new chief engineer.
-In July, Astra completed its first day as a public company on the Nasdaq, the first publicly traded space launch and rocket company on the exchange.